yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    - [Advanced Threat Detection](https://docs.microsoft.com/azure/azure-sql/database/threat-detection-overview) for Azure SQL Managed Instance detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit databases.

    - [Transparent Data Encryption](https://docs.microsoft.com/azure/azure-sql/database/transparent-data-encryption-tde-overview?tabs=azure-portal) encrypts data at rest.
-This will help protect them from the potential of malicious parties being able to obtain data from physical media, such as drives or backup tapes.
+This encryption will help protect them from the potential of malicious parties obtaining data from physical media, such as drives or backup tapes.

    - [Dynamic Data Masking](https://docs.microsoft.com/azure/azure-sql/database/dynamic-data-masking-overview) (DDM) limits sensitive data exposure by masking it to non-privileged users.
 This feature helps prevent unauthorized access to sensitive data by enabling customers to designate how much of the sensitive data to reveal with minimal impact on the application layer.
 It is a policy-based security feature that hides the sensitive data in the result set of a query over designated database fields, while the data in the database is not changed.

    - [Row-level security](https://docs.microsoft.com/sql/relational-databases/security/row-level-security?view=azuresqldb-mi-current) enables you to control access to rows in a database table based on the characteristics of the user executing a query (such as by group membership or execution context).
 Row-level security (RLS) simplifies the design and coding of security in your application.
 RLS enables you to implement restrictions on data row access.
-For example, ensuring that workers can access only the data rows that are pertinent to their department or restricting data access to only the relevant data.
+For example, it can ensure that workers can access only the data rows pertinent to their department or restrict data access to only the relevant data.

-5. Are there features of a PaaS database service that could help to reduce the impact of read-only reports running directly against their gaming databases?
+5. Are there features of a PaaS database service that could reduce the impact of read-only reports running directly against their gaming databases?

    Each database in the SQL MI Business Critical tier is automatically provisioned with several AlwaysON replicas to support the availability SLA.
-This provides a capability called [**Read Scale-Out**](https://docs.microsoft.com/azure/azure-sql/database/read-scale-out), which enables the load balancing of read-only workloads using the capacity of one read-only replica.
+These replicates enable a capability called [**Read Scale-Out**](https://docs.microsoft.com/azure/azure-sql/database/read-scale-out), which provides the load balancing of read-only workloads using the capacity of one read-only replica.
 Using Read Scale-Out means read-only workloads can be isolated from the primary read-write workload without affecting its performance.

    The feature is intended for applications that include logically separated read-only workloads, such as analytics.
 Therefore, they could gain performance benefits using this additional capacity at no extra cost.